|Nutrition Facts (per serving)|

 Bits of the rice around the surface of the fritters will crisp a bit, adding to the wonderful texture.

-- 1 cup flour (enough to make a good drop fritter batter)
+1 cup all-purpose flour, or enough to make a good drop fritter batter

 You Might Also Like